euphoria-laxis/workflow/README.md

 # Go Workflow

+> **Disclaimer:**
-> **Note:** This workflow engine is still under active development and is **not yet production-ready**.
-Community contributions, feedback, and real-world adoption are needed to help mature the project and ensure its stability for production use.
-If you're interested in contributing or trying it out, please check out the [GitHub repository](https://github.com/ehabterra/workflow) and get involved!
+> This workflow engine is currently under active development and is **not yet considered production-ready**.
+We welcome community feedback, contributions, and real-world testing to help mature the project and ensure its stability for production environments.
+>
+> If you are interested in contributing, providing feedback, or trying out the engine, please get involved!

 A flexible and extensible workflow engine for Go applications.
 This package provides a robust implementation of a Petri net-based workflow system that supports complex state transitions, event handling, and constraints.
 Inspired by [Symfony Workflow Component](https://symfony.com/doc/current/workflow.html).